 Butte Montmartre, Parvis du Sacré-Coeur, 75018

-Fall events in Paris include FIAC – Foire Internationale d’Art Contemporain (October 17-20 in 2019) – an established, ticketed International Contemporary Art Fair.
+Fall events in Paris include FIAC – Foire Internationale d’Art Contemporain – an established, ticketed International Contemporary Art Fair.
 It curates quality painting, sculpture, photography, installations, video and digital art.
 FIAC Galleries at Grand Palais brings together over 200 global exhibitors, showcasing modern and contemporary art and design.
 FIAC Projects presents sculpture and installations at Petit Palais and Avenue Winston Churchill.
 FIAC Hors les Murs places installations outside at Jardin des Tuileries, Place de la Concorde, Place Vendôme and Musée Delacroix.
 FIAC Programmes shares performances, screenings and talks.
 Thursday’s Gallery Night embraces local galleries.

 Grand Palais, Avenue Winston Churchill, 75008